ktang012/RShell/README.md

 ### Logical Connectors

 RShell uses the following logic connector: `&&`, `||`, and `;` to connect the execution of commands in a logical fashion.

-`&&` will execute the next command, if and only if the previous command executes.
+- `&&` will execute the next command, if the previous command executes.

-`||` will execute the next command, if and only if the previous command fails to execute.
+- `||` will execute the next command, if the previous command fails to execute.

-`;` will always execute the next command.
+- `;` will always execute the next command.

 Everything after `#` will be ignored and treated as a comment.
 Logical connectors without a preceding command will fail.
 Logical connectors without a following command will be ignored.